jaym21/Text-Editor/README.md

 # Text-Editor
-A simple text editor using Java.
+A simple text editor implemented using Java.